newrelic/newrelic-java-vertx/README.md

 # Vert.x Event Bus instrumentation

 > Provides instrumentation code for monitoring the Vert.x Event Bus.
 Tracks flow across the event bus.
+>
+> Vertx-Verticles provides instrumentation for classes extends AbstractVerticle.
+It does this by instrumenting each class that is deployed.
+It tracks all methods except those defined by AbstractVerticle.
+Methods not tracked: 	start, stop, rxStart, rxStop, config, deploymentID, getVertx, init, processArgs.

 ## Installation